Skip to content

 +

 Often yes, but requirements vary.
-Non-residents may need special licences, tags, export paperwork, firearm documentation, and in some cases a registered guide or outfitter.
+Non-residents may need special licences, tags, export paperwork, firearm documentation, and in some cases a licensed guide outfitter, approved Hunter Host, or province-specific operator structure.

 What should a beginner check first?